baynec2/conduitR/README.md

 ## Usage

-This is a work in progress, will update in the future.
+This is a work in progress.
+The package documentation and vignettes will be updated with detailed examples demonstrating: - Data import and preprocessing - Statistical analysis workflows - Visualization techniques - Integration with conduit and conduit-GUI - Best practices and recommendations

+Stay tuned for updates!